-The Office of the Inspector General (OIG) Quarterly Reports are now available.
+The Office of the Inspector General (OIG) Bi-Annual Reports are available below:

 The purpose of the OIG Hotline is to take reports of fraud, theft, waste, abuse, and misconduct in CHA-funded programs and operations and investigate those allegations where sufficient information exists.

 FRAUD?
 Deceptive practices including, but not limited to, embezzlement, false billing or false representation.

 THEFT?
 Intentionally depriving CHA of goods or services or the unauthorized removal of property, money, or funds from CHA, its entities, locations or premises.

 WASTE?
 Individuals, groups, employees, contractors, vendors, or businesses that are spending taxpayers' monies in a manner that does not further CHA’s mission and goals.

 ABUSE?
 CHA employees, contractors, vendors or any other entity doing business with the Authority that by their actions exceed the authority granted to them by policy, regulation, or contract.